-The definition of pansexuality is not being limited in sexual choice with regard to biological sex, gender or gender identity.
-People who identify as pansexual are attracted, emotionally, physically or both, to all genders, including cis, trans, agender and gender non-conforming people.
+The definition of pansexuality is not being limited in sexual choice with regard to sex or gender.
+People who identify as pansexual are attracted, emotionally, physically, or both, to all genders, including cis, trans, non-binary, agender and gender non-conforming people.
 ‘Pan’ comes from the Greek word meaning ‘all’.

 Unfortunately, there’s still not enough understanding and recognition around pansexuality.
 While there are lots of detailed studies that have been commissioned into bisexual individuals, the same isn’t true for pansexuality.
 Bisexual women have been found to be more likely than lesbian women to experience mental distress, and struggle with eating disorders and self-harm, due to social stigma.
 However, there isn’t similar research available that recognises pansexual women, for example.